Combinatorics of cyclic-conditional freeness: Products of graphs and cyclic conditional freeness

-For the star and comb product, we note that there is an identity with respect to both of this products, namely $G_\emptyset:=(\{e_1,\emptyset\},e_1)$, i.e. , the graph with one vertex, satisfying the rules
+For the star and comb product, we note that there is an identity with respect to both of this products, namely $G_\emptyset:=(\{e_1,\emptyset\},e_1)$, i.e. , the rooted graph with one vertex $e_1$, no edges and distinguished vertex $e_1$, satisfying the rules

 We still have

 if we consider that $(G_1,e_1)$ is the branch of $(G_1,e_1)\star G_\emptyset\simeq G_\emptyset \star (G_1,e_1)$ subordinate to $(G_1,e_1)$ and that $G_\emptyset$ is the branch of $(G_1,e_1)\star G_\emptyset\simeq G_\emptyset \star (G_1,e_1)$ subordinate to $G_\emptyset$.
 We also define